paritytech/polkadot/roadmap/implementors-guide/guide.md

 	queued: Vec<ValidatorId>,
 	// The configuration before handling the session change.
 	prev_config: HostConfiguration,
-	// The configuratino after handling the session change.
+	// The configuration after handling the session change.
 	new_config: HostConfiguration,
+	// A secure randomn seed for the session, gathered from BABE.
+	random_seed: [u8; 32],
 }
 ```